ME Voter Resources

 • Read and record the number of ballots cast before, during, and at the close of the polls.

-Additional resources and organizations to support:
+Additional ME organizations to check out: